aergoio/aergolite/README.md

 PRAGMA add_node="<public key>"
 ```

-The public key must be in hex format.

 Only the blockchain administrator can add nodes to the network.

 The first node to be authorized must be the one in which the command is being executed.